Mental Health Resources for the Holidays

 The winter holiday season can be a festive, joyful time, but holidays can also bring up big feelings for adults and young people alike.

 We all have our own personal history with holidays.
-Many have lost loved ones, particularly over the past three years of the pandemic and may be experiencing grief or trauma in different ways.
+Many have lost loved ones and may be experiencing grief or trauma in different ways.
 A holiday or seasonal tradition can act as a trigger or intensify emotions.

 Other people may suffer from stress, seasonal affective disorder, other mental health challenges or loneliness.
 The National Alliance on Mental Illness noted that 64% of individuals living with a mental illness felt that their conditions worsened around the holidays.